Do any one wants to make their own charger for lithium ion (Li-ion) batteries like the ones in phones and laptops?

 Testing:

-- Connect the charger to a power supply within the specified range.
+- It is advised to connect the charger to a power source that is within the required range

-- Use a multimeter to verify that the output voltage matches the set target voltage.
+- Use a multimeter and be sure the output voltage is equal to the required voltage level.

 Safety Precautions: